liuchunsense/Clutter-Grasp-Dataset/README.md

 The grasp point is composed of y and x.

-The grasp angles is composed of `0/1/2` angle values。When formula (5) is satisfied, the grasp angles contains `0` angle values, When formula (3) is satisfied, the grasp angles contains `1` angle values, When formula (4) is satisfied, the grasp angles contains `2` angle values, and their difference is $\pi$.
+The grasp angles is composed of `0/1/2` angle values.
+When formula (5) is satisfied, the grasp angles contains `0` angle values, When formula (3) is satisfied, the grasp angles contains `1` angle values, When formula (4) is satisfied, the grasp angles contains `2` angle values, and their difference is $\pi$.

 The grasp width is a value in pixels.